espocrm/documentation/docs/administration/bpm.md

 It's possible to **manually start a flow from any element** of an already started process.
 You need to click on a specific flowchart element on the process detail view and then click the button *Start flow from here*.

+Ended, stopped and interrupted processes can be *reactivated* (from the dropdown next to the Edit button) (as of v2.14).
+After reactivation, the process does not have any active flow node.
+You need to manually start the flow from a specific flow node element.
+Ended sub-processes can be reactivated only if their parent process is active.
+Meaning that you might need to reactivate the parent process first.

 ### Self-removal

 You can setup BPM process to remove itself.
 Add *Task* > *Update Process Record*.
 Add in formula: `deleted = 1;`.